Bringing transparency, accountability, and your voice to the DNC.

 - Helped lead national organizing effort in overwhelmingly successful effort to pass superdelegate reform

-- Unanimously elected as DNC Youth Council Chair, one of the few council/caucus chairs who did not vote for Tom Perez for Chair
+- Unanimously elected as DNC Youth Council Chair, one of a minority of DNC Council/Caucus chairs who did not vote for Tom Perez for Chair

 - Spoke out on the floor of the DNC in favor of a climate debate and against a DNC that is top-down instead of bottom-up